 Least Populated Countries by Continent

-Vatican City's position as the least populated nation in the world also places it as the least populated nation in Europe.
-Across the other continents, however, the smallest nation fluctuates in size.
-With a population of 93,920, Seychelles is the 12th least populated country in the world.
+Vatican City's position as the world's least populated country also places it as the least populated nation in Europe.
+With a population of 97,739, Seychelles is the 13th least populated country in the world.
 However, it is the least populated country in Africa.
-The population of Seychelles is significantly smaller than the second least populated Africa country, São Tomé and Príncipe, with 201,025 placing it as the 21st least populated country in the world.
-In South America, the least populated country is Suriname with a population of 591,919.
+In South America, the least populated country in Suriname with a population of 581,372.
 It is also the smallest country on the continent at 63,252 square miles (163,821 km2).
-In Asia, the Maldives is the least populated nation with 392,709 people, placing it 27th in the world.
+In Asia, the Maldives has the lowest population of 530,932 people.
 The country is composed of 26 atolls spread out over 115 square miles (298 km2).
-The country's small population still puts a strain on the limited resources.

-Statistics indicate that most people would rather use these less populated places for a remote vacation while continuing to live in populated countries.
+Statistics indicate that most people would rather use these less populated places for an exotic vacation while continuing to live in populated countries.
 Aside from a few countries like the Vatican City, Monaco, and Liechtenstein which border other European nations, most of the least populated countries are far more isolated and seem inaccessible to most people.
-There is little likelihood for many of the least populated countries in the world to witness a marked increase in the size of population anytime soon.
-In fact, many of the reasons that have left them with so few residents are largely unchangeable, and many of those listed are actually losing people as they seek lives elsewhere.
+There is little likelihood for many of these countries to witness a marked increase in the size of the population anytime soon.
+Many of the reasons that have left them with so few residents are largely unchangeable, and many of those listed are losing people as they seek lives elsewhere.

 Countries With The Smallest Populations